 The role of the dental hygienist is to educate the parent and the child on the importance of good nutritional choices.
 This means avoiding sugary, acidic products such as sports drinks and protein bars.

-A recent study by the University College of London Dental Institute was conducted on 352 athletes about their oral hygiene regimen.1 Although most indicated good oral care habits, the study indicated that 49% of the athletes had untreated decay, and 32% of the athletes’ oral health negatively affected training and performance.1 Furthermore, the majority of the athletes participating in the survey also had early signs of gingival inflammation.
+A study by the University College of London Dental Institute was conducted on 352 athletes about their oral hygiene regimen.1 Although most indicated good oral care habits, the study indicated that 49% of the athletes had untreated decay, and 32% of the athletes’ oral health negatively affected training and performance.1 Furthermore, the majority of the athletes participating in the survey also had early signs of gingival inflammation.
 The study concluded that the high consumption of sports drinks, protein bars, and energy gels, as well as dry mouth from vigorous activity, all played a role in the negative effects on the athletes’ oral health.3

 Tinkering with Salivary Levels